AndreaCirilloAC/updateR/README.md

 updateR : update your R version in a breeze (on a Mac)
 ======================================================
 ### NEWS:
+**previously installed package retrieval feautre is currently available only if launching udpater from base R rather than IDE like Rstudio.**
 **previously installed package retrieval feature is in beta mode and you may need to manually install back your packages after upgrading R version.**
 Thanks God they are free :)